petermolnar-dev/lizik-test/README.md

 1) Fork the latest version of this repository.
 Here's <a href="https://guides.github.com/activities/forking" target="_blank">how forking works</a>.

-2) Open the `UIDesignPatternsChallenge.xcodeproj` project on Xcode 13.0.
+2) Open the `UIDesignPatternsChallenge.xcodeproj` project on Xcode 13.1.

-	- Older Xcode versions are not supported.
+	- Other Xcode versions are not supported in this branch.

-	- Challenges submitted with branches other than `xcode13_0` will be rejected.
+		- Challenges submitted with branches other than `xcode13_1` will be rejected.

 	- Do not change the indentation in the project.